compomics/peptide-shaker/README.md

 ---

-## Errors, questions, and bug report
+## Errors, Questions and Bug Reports

 ### Code of Conduct

-As part of our efforts toward delivering open and inclusive science, we follow the [Contributor Convenant](https://www.contributor-covenant.org/) [Code of Conduct for Open Source Projects](docs/CODE_OF_CONDUCT.md).
+As part of our efforts toward delivering open and inclusive science, we follow the [Contributor Convenant](https://www.contributor-covenant.org) [Code of Conduct for Open Source Projects](docs/CODE_OF_CONDUCT.md).

 ### Issue Tracker